babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 Access to forms
 ---------------

-This screen allows to define screen access for each profile.
+This table is used to define the access to the selected screen for each profile.

-Users belonging to a profile can see the corresponding screen in the menu.
+Users belonging to one profile can see the corresponding screen if authorized or not.

 .. rubric:: How to do

-* Screens are grouped as seen in the menu.
+* Screens are grouped as seen therefore in the menu.
 * Click on checkbox to permit or revoke access to the screen for a profile.

 .. figure:: /images/GUI/ACCESTOFORM1.png